sammarks/workflow/README.md

 [![Dev Dependencies](https://david-dm.org/sammarks/workflow/dev-status.svg)](https://david-dm.org/sammarks/workflow?type=dev)
 [![Donate](https://img.shields.io/badge/donate-paypal-blue.svg)](https://paypal.me/sammarks15)

-`workflow` is a NodeJS library designed to facilitate the execution of simple workflows with rollback support.
+`workflow` is a Node JS library designed to facilitate the execution of simple workflows with rollback support.
 This allows you to take small units of code and combine them together into a larger workflow to accomplish a single large task.